jshttp/content-type/README.md

  - `parameters`: An object of the parameters in the media type (name of the parameter will be lower-cased).
 Example: `{charset: 'utf-8'}`

+Throws a `TypeError` if the object contains an invalid type or parameter names.

 ## License